-Ramadan 2018 will begin on Wednesday, 16th May 2018 and end on Thursday, 14th June 2018.
+Ramadan 2018 will begin on Thursday, 17th May 2018 (according to Saudi Arabia) and end on Thursday, 14th June 2018.
 Eid ul Fitr Date will be on Friday, 15th June 2018.
-This is the tentative date as the actual date is contingent on the sighting of the moon of Ramadan, the 9th month in the Islamic calendar.
+This is the tentative date as the actual date is contingent on the sighting of the moon of Ramadan 2018, the 9th month in the Islamic calendar.
 The length of the Month varies between 29 and 30 days depending on the sighting of Shawwal Moon which leads to the festival of Eidul Fitr on 1st Shawwal.

 Table of Contents: